Frequently Asked Questions

 How should we best prepare for camp?

-Take time to review all information concerning the week of camp, including the transport information, what to bring list, typical day at camp and the camper code of conduct.
-Feel free to browse our website and our Facebook page or check out this camp-inspired video by a past participant.
+Take time to review all information concerning the week of camp including the typical day at camp and the camper code of conduct.
+Feel free to browse our website and our Facebook or check out this camp-inspired video by a past participant.
 If you would benefit from a conversation with a volunteer staff member or current participant, let us know and we’d be happy to set something up.

 How many youth will be attending camp?